 Address: Campo Santa Margherita

-Most people choose to sit outside and people watch, but there are also multiple rooms inside that have a history of their own.
+If the weather’s nice, I’d definitely recommend sitting outside to people-watch and enjoy live music.
+There are also multiple rooms inside that showcase the cafe’s 300-year-old history.
 If you choose to sit inside, ask the waiter to tell you the history of that particular room.
 You’ll be amazed at how interconnected this café is with world events.
 So, sit back and splurge just this once on a coffee or an aperitivo and enjoy life the way it was meant to be enjoyed.

 Address: P.za San Marco, 57

-François Pinault is a French billionaire and a cool example for any ambitious entrepreneur.
-He grew up in a rural area and started a timber trading business, which grew out of cutting down trees for his father.
-Now, he is one of the leading art collectors in the world.
+François Pinault is a French billionaire and an inspiring figure for any ambitious entrepreneur.
+He began his journey in a rural area, initially working in the timber trade by cutting down trees for his father.
+Today, he stands as one of the world’s foremost art collectors and boasts not one, but two museums in Venice.

 Address: Dorsoduro, 2 | Admission Cost: €18